rdevshp/rust_oop_c3mro/README.md

 This is an experimental project doing multiple inheritance OOP using C3 MRO in Rust that is co-developed with Codex.

-This project supports virtual/non-virtual inheritance (mixed virtual and non-virtual inheritance is also supported), abstract methods/classes, generic classes, virtual/non-virtual methods, static/const class items, class functions, unsafe/async methods, const functions (const functions cannot be virtual), path-dependent and non path-dependent up/down casts.
+This project supports virtual/non-virtual inheritance (mixed virtual and non-virtual inheritance is also supported), abstract methods/classes, generic classes, virtual/non-virtual methods, static/const class items, class functions, unsafe/async methods, const functions (const functions cannot be virtual), up/down casts (upcasts are made unambiguous by specifying the path to the base class).

 Mandatory `#[override]` attributes are required when a method overrides a superclass method.